This short paper contains a list of common-sense and biblical arguments

 then the other four points can easily be proven as true, thus

-acknowledging that calvinism is in fact true.
+acknowledging that Calvinism is in fact true.
 But I contend that man is

 not purely evil.
 For if man was indeed purely evil, it is easily seen

-that man cannot possibly obey God's command to repent.
+man cannot possibly obey God's command to repent.
 God

 threatens to